 The fundamental goals of the areas of concentration are the same as those of the general Biology B.S. degree, but choosing an area of concentration will allow you to acquire a deep and coherent education in a specific area of biology.
 Your introductory courses will help you determine which (if any) area of concentration to pursue.

 All Biology majors complete 18 to 20 credit hours of core classes in biology, which include courses such as molecular biology, genetics, and evolution.
 Biology B.S. students also are required to take inorganic and organic chemistry and physics.
 Keep in mind that you will need a strong foundation in chemistry in order to successfully progress through your intermediate and upper-level biology coursework.

 Biology students get to choose many of their upper-level biology courses.
-Upper-level biology lectures and labs are offered in the following areas: microbiology, biotechnology, biochemistry, ecology, the environment, zoology, and botany.
+Upper-level biology lectures and labs are offered in the following areas: cell biology, microbiology, biotechnology, biochemistry, ecology, the environment, genetics, zoology, and botany.
 See the list of approved upper-level lectures and labs for course titles.